kkostov/QwiftUI/README.md

 Currently it builds on macOS and Linux, but the goal is to focus more on Linux and Windows as target platforms where SwiftUI/AppKit are not available.

+## Targets

+- QwiftUI - the library we intend to build
+- QtHelloSwift - simple todo app to run experiments, this will be refactored to depend on QwiftUI.
+- CQtWrapper - a target wrapping Qt6 APIs and making them available to QwiftUI

 ## Setup

 This is hardcoded for now: